isb-cgc/examples-R/inst/doc/Processing_Controlled_Data_With_Bioconductor.md

 TCGA-W5-AA31-01A.

 ```
+#<< From within an R session >>#

+# handy string processing library to parse the file list returns.
 library(stringr)

+# getting all files associated with a barcode
 x <- system("python isb_curl.py https://isb-cgc.appspot.com/_ah/api/cohort_api/v1/datafilenamekey_list?sample_barcode=TCGA-W5-AA31-01A", intern=T)
 ```

 We're going to need a little function to parse through what returns.

 ```
+#<< Still in the R session >>#

 parseCurl <- function(x) {

+  # function takes the return string from isb_curl (x)
+  # and returns a list of file paths.

   y <- str_trim(strsplit(x, ",")[[1]])
   idx <- str_detect(pattern="^u'gs://", string=y)  # lines containing files
   z <- str_split(y[idx], "\'")
   unlist(lapply(z, function(zi) zi[2]))
 }

+# parse the file paths
 fileList <- parseCurl(x)

+# we can use gsutil to download files from a google bucket and move them to
+# our userspace dir.
-cmd <- paste0("gsutil cp ", fileList[3], " /media/dat")
+cmd <- paste0("gsutil cp ", fileList[3], " /workspace")
 system(cmd)
 ```

-Great!
-We have 22 files associated with this barcode.
+There were 22 files associated with this barcode.
 Among the data we have SNP 6.0, methylation array data, VCFs (DNAseq), RNAseq, miRNAseq, and RPPA data.
 We downloaded one of the CEL files to /media/dat... now we can process it!